abhishekvispute/curiousapple-audits/src/Raft-Update.md

 ## [Q-03] Case of `debtChange == type(uint256).max` not accounted for in `managePositionETH()` of PositionManagerStETH

 All of Raft's manage position methods on its position manager wrappers have a feature where a user can pass `debtChange` as the `uint256` maximum, after which the total debt of the user is considered for debt decrease.
-However, this has not been implemented for managePositionETH.
+However, this has not been implemented for `managePositionETH` of `PositionManagerStETH`.

 ```solidity
 PositionManagerStETH.sol